DataDog/libddwaf/UPGRADING.md

   }
 }
 ```
-The expected keys when the top-level feature was parsed successfully are the following:
+The expected keys when the high-level feature was parsed successfully are the following:
 - `loaded`: the value associated with this key is always an array of IDs and represents those elements that were loaded successfully.
-If the relevant feature does not have an ID (e.g. rule overrides), it'll contain the index within the parsed array in the form `index:x` with `x` representing the numerical index.
+If the relevant feature definition does not have an ID (e.g. rule overrides), it'll contain the index within the parsed array in the form `index:x` with `x` representing the numerical index.
-- `failed`: the value provided with this key is exactly the same as loaded, but these are instead elements which couldn't be loaded.
-If the relevant element or feature lacks an ID, the `index:x` format is used instead.
+- `failed`: the value provided with this key is exactly the same as with the `loaded` key, but these are instead elements which couldn't be loaded.
+If the relevant element or feature definition lacks an ID, the `index:x` format is used instead.
 - `errors`: for backwards compatibility, this key contains a compressed map of errors, each containing the list of IDs which failed with said error.

 An example ruleset with all valid entries could look as follows:
 ```json
 {
   "custom_rules": {